 Pillars of Support: Building Trust

 Important: This post is part of our Pillars of Support: A document from the SomewhereWarm Manual that describes the function and principles of our support team.
-Want to know why we published it?
-It’s all in the introductory post.

 At SomewhereWarm, we work to help our customers overcome their boundaries and be successful in whatever they choose to do.
 We are successful when our products help them put their ideas in motion.
 This defines not only how we build our products, but also how we support them.